A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-A majority of the models (104, $78.8\%$) contained external parameters like e.g. oxygen or CO${}_2$ levels, and as expected, network models with more genes contained on average more external parameters ($\rho_{\text{Spearman}} = 0.5$, Fig.~\ref{fig:summary}B).
-On the other hand, the size of a network was not significantly correlated with the average connectivity, which describes the average number of regulators per gene ($\rho_{\text{Spearman}} = -0.04$, Fig.~\ref{fig:summary}C).
-The average connectivity differed widely across the $132$ models; we observed a range of $[1.18,5.49]$ and a mean average connectivity of $2.37$.
+A majority of the investigated models (\numberNetworksWithConstants, $77\%$) contained external parameters.
+As expected, network models with more genes contained on average more external parameters ($\rho_{\text{Spearman}} = 0.51$, Fig.~\ref{fig:summary}B).
+On the other hand, the size of a network was slightly negatively correlated with the average connectivity, i.e., the average number of regulators per gene ($\rho_{\text{Spearman}} = -0.15$, Fig.~\ref{fig:summary}C).
+The average connectivity differed widely across the \numberNetworks models; we observed a range of $[1.22,6.5]$ and a mean average connectivity of $2.56$ (median $=2.27$).
 The degree distribution of a random graph, in which the edges are distributed randomly, is a Poisson distribution~\cite{albert2002statistical}.
-When considering all update rules separately, we identified that the in-degree distribution resembled a Poisson distribution, while the out-degree distribution possessed a power-law tail (Fig.~\ref{fig:summary}D), as has been observed for many diverse types of networks~\cite{barabasi1999emergence,albert2002statistical} including the yeast transcriptional regulatory network~\cite{guelzim2002topological}.
-The tails of the two degree distributions differed significantly; we found many more instances of high out-degree versus high in-degree, highlighting the presence of key transcription factors that act as network hubs~\cite{luscombe2004genomic}.
+When considering all update rules separately, we identified that the in-degree distribution resembled a Poisson distribution, while the out-degree distribution possessed a power-law tail (Fig.~\ref{fig:summary}D), as has been observed for many diverse types of networks~\cite{barabasi1999emergence,albert2002statistical}, including the yeast transcriptional regulatory network~\cite{guelzim2002topological}.
+The tails of the two degree distributions differed significantly; we found many more instances of high out-degree versus high in-degree, highlighting the presence of key transcription factors that act as network hubs~\cite{luscombe2004genomic,bemer2017cross}.